Distributed Splunk Architecture

 - If your SH has access to the internet you can use Manage Apps, or just download from Splunkbase and upload, or download and untar into place – whatever your usual method is:

-- ON THE SH Install a trial license key in our app (or full key if it’s available)
+- ON THE SH Install a trial license key (or full production key) in our app

 - FOR (or on) THE FORWARDER that will accepts SFTP from CUCM and saves files, create the inputs as per our requirements